How to Write a Show Stop Procedure for Outdoor Events

-Most event professionals know they need a risk management plan.
+Most event professionals know they need a risk management plan, but when it comes to writing a show stop procedure, that gets overlooked entirely.

-That’s a problem.
-Because in a parkland or public space, without a central PA system or clear lines of sight, stopping the event safely takes more than a group chat and a few crossed fingers.
+That’s a big problem, especially for outdoor events like street festivals or roving installations.
+Because in an outdoor space, without a central PA system or clear lines of sight, stopping the event safely takes more than a group chat and a few crossed fingers.

-Here’s how to write a show stop procedure that actually works in the real world.
+In this article, I’ll explain what a show stop procedure is, and explain how to write one that actually works in the real world.

 What Is a Show Stop Procedure?